deborahdjon/Student-Research-Project/README.md

 - The goal is to provide data-driven episode or season overviews, enhancing viewer understanding.
 For details, refer to the full report.

 ## Methodology
 Our project's methodology combines domain expertise, data acquisition, exploration, and modeling to provide objective insights into movie and series scripts.
 We followed a structured process, based on the [Cross-Industry Standard Process for Data Mining (CRISP-DM)](https://www.ibm.com/docs/en/spss-modeler/18.1.1?topic=dm-crisp-help-overview).
+These were the steps we followed:

-Formulate Hypotheses: We begin by defining hypotheses and objectives, a fundamental step in understanding the scope of the project.
+1. Formulate Hypotheses: We begin by defining hypotheses and objectives, a fundamental step in understanding the scope of the project.
-Acquiring Data: Data is collected from movie and series scripts available on https://imsdb.com via web scraping.
-The data is organized in a suitable format for analysis.
+2. Acquiring Data: Data is collected from movie and series scripts available on https://imsdb.com via web scraping.
+The data is organized in 3. a suitable format for analysis.
-Explore Data: Data exploration involves querying, visualization, and reporting to gain a better understanding of the dataset and to detect potential errors.
+4. Explore Data: Data exploration involves querying, visualization, and reporting to gain a better understanding of the dataset and to detect potential errors.
-Prepare Data: Data preparation involves cleaning the dataset, including the removal of irrelevant text elements and the transformation of text data into a usable format.
+5. Prepare Data: Data preparation involves cleaning the dataset, including the removal of irrelevant text elements and the transformation of text data into a usable format.
-Modeling: In the modeling phase, we employ various techniques to process the data and answer the formulated hypotheses.
+6. Modelling: In the modelling phase, we employ various techniques to process the data and answer the formulated hypotheses.
 Machine learning algorithms, such as the Bag of Words (BoW) model, are used to analyze text data.
-Evaluation: The final phase assesses the quality of the model and ensures that it addresses the research hypotheses.
+7. Evaluation: The final phase assesses the quality of the model and ensures that it addresses the research hypotheses.
 If necessary, adjustments are made to enhance the model's performance.

 ## Results:
 Our analysis reveals the need for an objective instance to evaluate movies and series, distinct from subjective reviews that vary based on individual opinions.
-In summary we descovered the following:
+In summary, we discovered the following:

 - Main character detection based on speech quantity was inconclusive as some main characters communicate non-verbally.
 - The assumption that script topics align with the science-fiction genre was rejected.